nasa/cumulus/docs/data-cookbooks/sns.md

         protocol: lambda
 ```

-Make sure that the subscriber Lambda is configured in `lambdas.yml`. **Note that the Lambda name configured in `lambdas.yml`,`SnsS3Test`, needs to have its name postpended with `LambdaFunction` (similar to the example above) to have the ARN correctly found.**
+Make sure that the subscriber Lambda is configured in `lambdas.yml`. **Note that the Lambda name configured in `lambdas.yml`,`SnsS3Test`, needs to have its name postpended with `LambdaFunction` (as in the example above) to have the ARN correctly found.**

 More information on configuring an SNS topic subscriptions in Cumulus can be found in our [developer documentation](../deployment/config_descriptions#sns).

 ### SNS message format

-Subscribers to the SNS topics can expect to find the published message by parsing the JSON string representation of the message found in the [SNS event](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-sns) at `Records[0].Sns.Message`.
+Subscribers to the SNS topics can expect to find the published message in the [SNS event](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-sns) at `Records[0].Sns.Message`.
 The message will be a JSON stringified version of the ingest notification record for an execution, a granule, or a PDR.

 The record parsed from the JSON stringified version of the execution, granule, or PDR should conform to the [data model schema for the given record type](https://github.com/nasa/cumulus/tree/master/packages/api/models/schemas.js).